-Addiction is a chronic, relapsing brain disease that changes how the brain works and affects behavior.
-Addiction is defined by an uncontrollable urge to seek and use opioids, despite the problems they cause.
-People with addiction cannot simply stop using drugs for a few days and be cured of their addiction.
+Opioid dependence is a chronic, relapsing brain disease that changes how the brain works and affects behavior.
+People with opioid dependence cannot simply stop using opioids for a few days and be cured of their dependence.
 Most patients need ongoing care.1,2 That’s why it’s important for you or your loved one to work with a healthcare provider to determine treatment goals and discuss if VIVITROL is a right fit.

 The human brain is stimulated by everything you do.
 When you do something you enjoy (such as eating delicious food), your brain releases chemicals called endorphins, also known as endogenous opioids.
 Endorphins attach to opioid receptors in the brain causing them to release a chemical called dopamine.
 Dopamine gives you a good feeling to reward you for doing something, which makes you want to repeat these behaviors.

-Opioid street drugs (such as heroin) and opioid pain medications attach to some of the same receptors as endorphins.
+Illicit opioids (such as heroin) and opioid pain medications attach to some of the same receptors as endorphins, or endogenous opioids.
 However, opioids cause the release of more dopamine than normal enjoyable activities do, causing a “high.”
 When the high ends, the brain craves this feeling again.

-Medications for treating addiction work by interacting with some of the same receptors in the brain that are triggered by drugs.
-When used with counseling, medication can help treat the physical effects of addiction.
+Medications for treating dependence work by interacting with some of the same receptors in the brain that are triggered by opioids.
+When used with counseling, medication can help treat the physical effects of dependence.

 The psychological benefits of counseling2

-Counseling and a strong support network are essential to helping people to stay in recovery.
+Counseling and a strong support network are essential to helping people stay in recovery.

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including risk of opioid overdose, severe reaction at the injection site and sudden opioid withdrawal.

 See Important Safety Information below.
 Discuss all benefits and risks with a healthcare provider.
 See Prescribing Information and Medication Guide.